How does this medication work? What will it do for me?

 Diabetes: Aripiprazole may increase blood sugar for people with diabetes or those who are at risk for diabetes.
 If you have diabetes, monitor your blood sugar frequently as recommended by your doctor.
 If you experience symptoms of high blood sugar (e.g., increased urination, increased thirst, increased eating, and weakness) while taking this medication, contact your doctor.

-Drowsiness/reduced alertness: Aripiprazole may cause drowsiness or lightheadedness, which could interfere with your ability to do activities requiring alertness, such as driving a car.
+Drowsiness/reduced alertness: Aripiprazole may cause drowsiness, lightheadedness, or impaired judgement, which could interfere with your ability to do activities requiring alertness, such as driving a car.
 Avoid these activities if the medication affects you in this way.
 Avoid alcohol while taking aripiprazole as it may increase your drowsiness.

 Infection: Rarely, this medication will reduce the number of cells that fight infection in the body (white blood cells).
 Tell your doctor if you notice more frequent signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

 Lactose: This medication contains lactose and should not be taken by people with rare problems of galactose intolerance or problems absorbing glucose or galactose.

 Low blood pressure: Some people taking aripiprazole may experience sudden blood pressure drops when getting up from a sitting or lying position.
 These blood pressure drops could lead to dizziness, lightheadedness, and falls.
 If you experience this problem, try getting up more slowly.
 If it persists or if you faint, contact your doctor.